Risk Factors for Stroke

 Risk factors for stroke you can change

 - High blood pressure (hypertension), marked by a blood pressure reading of greater than 120/80, is the single most important risk factor for stroke, according to the American Stroke Association.
 Know your numbers and work with your doctor to bring your blood pressure under control.
-Diet, exercise, and losing excess pounds can be effective and, if not, medication can successfully treat hypertension.
+Diet, exercise, and losing excess pounds can be effective.
+If not, medication can successfully treat hypertension.

 - Coronary artery disease is caused by excess cholesterol levels and plaque buildup in arteries that can result in a blood clot and ischemic stroke.
 Lowering your cholesterol level with exercise, diet, and, if necessary, statin drugs can modify this stroke risk.

-- The most common heart arrhythmia, atrial fibrillation, can cause blood clots that may break free and go to the brain.
+- The most common heart arrhythmia, atrial fibrillation, can cause blood clots that may break free and travel to your brain.
 If you have atrial fibrillation, taking anti-coagulant medication can lower this risk.

-- Head injuries raise the risk for hemorrhagic stroke.
-Lower this risk by protecting yourself from blows to the head: wear your seat belt in cars and appropriate helmets when riding your bike or playing contact sports.
+- Head injuries raise the risk of hemorrhagic stroke.
+Protect yourself from blows to the head to lower your risk: Wear your seat belt in cars and appropriate helmets when riding your bike or playing contact sports.

 - Sometimes, hemorrhagic stroke is the result of an arteriovenous malformation (AVM).
 This genetic condition can cause a blood vessel to rupture and bleed into the brain.
 While you can’t prevent an AVM, once this risk factor of stroke is diagnosed, it can be treated successfully, the American Stroke Association points out.

 Although it is possible for people of all ages, even children, to have strokes, the risk does increase significantly as you grow older.
 Gender is another risk factor you can’t control — men have more strokes than women.
 Being pregnant, however, raises stroke risk for women.